felix-hilden/tekore/readme.rst

 please submit an `issue <https://github.com/felix-hilden/tekore/issues>`_.
 If you'd like to get
 `more involved <https://opensource.guide/how-to-contribute/>`_,
-you can start by cloning installing the most recent version from GitHub as an editable package and begin hacking.
+you can start by cloning the most recent version from GitHub and installing it as an editable package.

 .. code:: sh